 Panic disorder is a form of anxiety disorder.
 While other anxiety disorders have strong emotional and psychological components, panic disorder is known mainly for its physical symptoms, namely the panic attack.
 The symptoms of a panic attack can be terrifying for those who experience them.
-While in alcohol and drug rehab at Bluff, our team of psychiatrists, physicians and therapists will help individuals find effective ways of treating panic disorder and managing the symptoms of panic attacks.
+While in alcohol and drug rehab at Bluff, our team of psychiatric providers, nurses and therapists will help individuals find effective ways of treating panic disorder and managing the symptoms of panic attacks.

 Panic Attack Symptoms